Node Documentation

 Icon for node 'WebDriver Factory'WebDriver Factory#

 This node is responsible for configuring a WebDriver Factory.
 The WebDriver Factory creates new WebDrivers which are required for example by the Start WebDriver node.
 The node’s configuration allows to select a concrete WebDriver implementation.
-The following WebDrivers are supported by default (further WebDrivers can be added through an extension point, and are probably provided by additional plug-ins):
+The following WebDrivers are supported by default:

 All WebDrivers except HtmlUnit and the RemoteWebDriver start an actual browser on your machine.
 This means, that the browser needs to be installed and accessible on your system.
 Usually, the browsers can be found automatically, in case they are available in the system’s path variable or they are present at system-specific standard locations.
 See the WebDriver-specific documentations above for more information.